pola-rs/polars-book/user_guide/src/dsl/list_context.md

 # List context

 An expression context we haven't discussed yet is the `List` context.
 This means simply we can apply any expression on the elements of a `List`.
+A note for `Rust` users, these features require the `list` feature flag.

 # Row wise computations